JanDeDobbeleer/oh-my-posh/docs/docs/segment-path.md

 Works like `Agnoster Full`, but for any middle folder short enough it will display its name instead.
 The maximum length for the folders to display is governed by the `mixed_threshold` property.

+### Letter

+Works like `Full`, but will write every subfolder name using the first letter only.